Wyoming Sales Tax

 |October – December (Q4)||January 31|

 Returns and payments for annual filers are due on January 31st of the following year.
-If you file and pay by the 15th of the month in which your payment is due, you can take advantage of a credit offered by the state which allows you to retain up to $500 of your tax liability for the period in exchange for paying early.
-The credit is equal to 1.95% of the first $6,250 due, and 1% of the remaining balance.
+If you file and pay by the 15th of the month your payment is due, you can take advantage of a credit offered by the state, which allows you to retain up to $500 of your tax liability for the period in exchange for paying early.
+The Vendor Compensation Credit equals 1.95% of the first $6,250 due and 1% of the remaining balance.

 Late payment, on the other hand, will cause you to incur a penalty of 10% of the tax due, in addition to a $10 penalty for failure to file a return on time.
 Wyoming requires zero returns be filed, and so that $10 penalty applies even if you made no taxable sales during the period in question.
 If you still have not filed a return more than 30 days after the original due date, an additional $25 penalty will be applied.
 Interest accrues daily on outstanding balances as well.

-Regardless of the volume of taxable sales you make in Wyoming or how many other states you sell in, it can be a challenge to stay on top of all the details you need to in order to stay compliant with the state’s sales tax laws.
-This is especially true with the status of Wyoming’s economic nexus law up in the air, and trying to manage all of this can take you away from other important aspects of your business you’d rather be focusing on.
+Regardless of the volume of taxable sales you make in Wyoming or how many other states you sell in, it can be a challenge to stay on top of all the details you need to to stay in tax compliance with the state’s sales tax laws.
+This is especially true with the status of Wyoming’s economic nexus law up in the air, and trying to manage all of this can take you away from other important aspects of your small business you’d rather be focusing on.